kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 Disaggregated serving is an optimization made for LLM inference workloads.
 It takes advantage of the fact that the two phases of inference have different characteristics and thus it can be beneficial to run them on different machines.
 State of the art LLM serving frameworks such as [vLLM](https://github.com/vllm-project/vllm/issues/2472) are already adding support for this optimization based on the paper released by [Microsoft](https://www.microsoft.com/en-us/research/publication/splitwise-efficient-generative-llm-inference-using-phase-splitting/).

-This KEP is to have LeaderWorkerSet to support running both prefill/decode servers in one pod group (aka one replica)
+This KEP is to have LeaderWorkerSet to support running both prefill/decode servers in one pod group (aka one replica) for LLM on multi-host

 ## Proposal